 The proven success of the Graduation approach has spurred governments and development agencies to expand the model to millions of people.

 Evidence from six countries found that a “big push” program, which aimed to address the many challenges of poverty simultaneously, boosted livelihoods, income, and health among the ultra-poor, who fall within the billion people living on less than a dollar a day.
-The proven success of the approach has spurred governments and development agencies to expand the Graduation model to millions of people.
-The program is already being scaled up in Pakistan, India, and the Philippines, and the government of Ethiopia plans to expand the program to benefit three million people.
+The proven success of the approach has spurred governments and development agencies to expand the Graduation approach to millions of people.
+The approach is already being scaled up in Pakistan, India, and the Philippines, and the government of Ethiopia plans to expand the program to benefit 3 million people.
+In addition, in 2018 the U.S. Agency for International Development cited this and other IPA evidence in its decision to shift from traditional microfinance to the Graduation approach and building more inclusive markets.

-More than one-fifth of the world’s population lives on less than US$1.25 a day (PPP), and the there is a new international agenda to drive this share to zero by 2030.
+More than 700 million people live on less than US$1.90 a day (PPP), and there is a new international agenda to drive this share to zero by 2030.
 Reaching this objective will mean enabling the poorest families, who are often the most marginalized within their communities, to shift from insecure and fragile sources of income to more sustainable ways of earning a living.
 One possible avenue, popular with both development organizations and governments, is to promote self-employment activities such as animal rearing or petty trading.
 But is it possible to reliably improve the livelihoods of the poorest households by giving them access to self-employment activities?
 And is it possible to come up with a model for doing so that can be implemented by a wide variety of organizations and works in a wide range of geographic, institutional, and cultural contexts?

 Evidence from a six-country study released in 2015 found that a “big push” intervention that aimed to address the many challenges of poverty simultaneously, boosted livelihoods, income, and health among the ultra-poor.
 The centerpiece of the program was providing households with an asset to spur self-employment.